TanishaShukla09/IDA103-2505468-TANISHA-BAIJU-SHUKLA/README.md

 | **OpenRouter (GPT-4o)** | Integrated successfully; faced insufficient credit issues on free tier |
 | **Anthropic Claude** | Explored; API access limited without paid plan |

-> **Resolution:** The app was ultimately connected via **OpenRouter's API** (routing to GPT-4o), which mirrors Gemini 1.5's capability profile.
-All prompt logic, hyperparameter tuning, and output formatting were designed to be model-agnostic and fully compatible with Gemini 1.5 Pro once credits are available.
-The API endpoint and model string in `app.py` can be swapped to `gemini-1.5-pro` with minimal change.

 ---

 ## Research Findings